8 Bug Bites That Might Need Medical Attention—Now

 Most bug bites are perfectly harmless—unless these symptoms sound familiar.
 Go to see your doctor right away if they're familiar.

-Once you identify the type of bug bite you need to determine the best way to treat the bite.
+Here are some steps to help you identify the type of bug bite.
+Then determine the best way to treat the bite.
 For some, that might mean seeking out medical attention depending on the severity and type of symptoms.
-Here’s everything experts want you to keep in mind about these types of bites—including when you shouldn’t brush them off.
+Here are key ideas experts want you to keep in mind about these types of bites—including when you shouldn’t brush them off.

-Mosquito bites on their own aren’t a huge deal, but mosquitoes can pass on two potentially serious illnesses: West Nile Virus and Zika.
+Mosquito bites on their own aren’t a huge deal, but mosquitoes can pass on potentially serious illnesses: West Nile Virus, Zika, and as of summer 2023, US-acquired malaria among them.
 “In the United States, we see more West Nile Virus than Zika,” says Nicholas E. Kman, MD, emergency medicine physician at The Ohio State University Wexner Medical Center.
-“About 80 percent of people who are infected with West Nile Virus do not feel sick.
-For people who do, symptoms can include fever, headache, tiredness, nausea, vomiting, swollen lymph glands, and a rash on the chest, stomach, or back.”
+“About 80% of people who are infected with West Nile Virus do not feel sick.
+For people who do, symptoms can include fever, headache, tiredness, nausea, vomiting, swollen lymph glands and a rash on the chest, stomach or back.”
 Symptoms usually last from a few days to a few weeks, according to Dr. Kman.
 “Some people can get serious infections like encephalitis (an infection of the brain),” he says.
 “With Zika, the CDC guidelines state that women should wait eight weeks, and men should wait six months after travel or symptomatic infection before attempting to conceive.”

-As the name suggests, these spiders tend to hide away from the world and won’t bite unless they feel they’re in danger—and often, the bites are painless until several hours after they occur, when it develops a red bullseye look and then begins to blister and turn blue or black.
-“If the skin is warm, hot, blistering, or sloughing, go to your ER,” Dr. Kman says.
-“If urine becomes dark, you develop fever, chills, or seizures, this can be the sign of a systemic infection.”
-Know the other bug bite symptoms you shouldn’t ignore.
+“If the skin is warm, hot, blistering or sloughing, go to your ER,” Dr. Kman says.
+“If urine becomes dark, you develop fever, chills or seizures, this can be the sign of a systemic infection.”

 Even if you don’t experience severe symptoms, you may want to see a doctor.
 “It’s never a bad idea to chat with a doctor if you are worried about a tick bite.
 A doctor can look at the bite, determine your risk for developing an infection, and in some cases prescribe an antibiotic to prevent Lyme disease if indicated.”